The Duel (short story): Plot

-“Duel” is told from a third-person omniscient point of view.
-The story is set during the Napoleonic Wars (1803-1815), a period of mass military mobilization across Europe.
+"The Duel" is told from a third-person omniscient point of view.
+The story is set during the Napoleonic Wars (1803–1815), a period of mass military mobilization across Europe.

-The focal characters are two French cavalry officers—Hussars—serving in Napoleon’s army.
+The focal characters are two French cavalry officers—Hussars—serving in Napoleon's army.
 Though dueling is frowned upon by the military establishment, it is not forbidden.
 Only officers of the same rank may engage in these contests to resolve matters of personal honor.

 The story opens in Strasbourg during a brief lull in the military campaigns.
-Lieutenant D’Hubert is an officier d’ordonnance for the division.
+Lieutenant d'Hubert is an officier d'ordonnance for the division.
 Tall and blond, his temperament is proud, yet mild and phlegmatic.
 Of Picardian heritage, he ranks among the gentry: his future in the military is promising.
-Lieutenant Feraud is short, well-built Gascon with black curly hair.
+Lieutenant Feraud is a short, well-built Gascon with black curly hair.
 His temperament is fiery and impulsive.
-Unlike D’Hubert, he does not possess family connections.
+Unlike d'Hubert, he does not possess family connections.
 Both men are admired within their own circle of friends.
 Skilled at arms and possessing great physical courage, they are each dedicated to serving Napoleon.

 In Strasbourg, Lieut.
-Feraud and a gentleman from one the town’s first families, quarrel in a local tavern.
+Feraud and a gentleman from one the town's first families quarrel in a local tavern.
 A duel is quickly arranged, and the gentleman is severely wounded by Feraud.
-The commander of the garrison orders D’Hubert to find Feraud and place him under house arrest until the matter can be resolved with the influential family.
+The commander of the garrison orders d'Hubert to find Feraud and place him under house arrest until the matter can be resolved with the influential family.

-D'Hubert finds Feraud at Madame de Lionne’s elite salon.
-Feraud is appalled and infuriated at d’Hubert’s officious intrusion.
-When he discovers he is being placed under house arrest, d’Hubert becomes the object of his outrage.
-Despite d'Hubert’s efforts to calm his fellow officer, Feraud draws his sword in earnest.
+D'Hubert finds Feraud at Madame de Lionne's elite salon.
+Feraud is appalled and infuriated at d'Hubert's officious intrusion.
+When he discovers he is being placed under house arrest, d'Hubert becomes the object of his outrage.
+Despite d'Hubert's efforts to calm his fellow officer, Feraud draws his sword in earnest.
 A desperate sword fight ensues.
-Ferard suffers a minor wound, but the combat solves nothing.
+Feraud suffers a minor wound, but the combat solves nothing.

 During the next sixteen years—during the bloody campaigns of the Napoleonic War—the two officers, each enjoying promotions to senior officers, engage in a succession of duels.
-These combats are always initiated by Feraud, whose desire to kill d’Hubert develops into an obsession.
-D’Hubert, in turn, defends himself as a simple matter of honor.
+These combats are always initiated by Feraud, whose desire to kill d'Hubert develops into an obsession.
+D'Hubert, in turn, defends himself as a simple matter of honor.
 The conflict between the officers becomes almost legendary.
 Their contemporaries attach a significance to the origins of the dispute that endows it with a gravity it does not possess.
-The perpetual and life-threatening conflict sustained by Feraud and d’Hubert takes on almost mythical proportions.
+The perpetual and life-threatening conflict sustained by Feraud and d'Hubert takes on almost mythical proportions.

 In the post-war era the adversaries enter their middle age.
-Feraud, still in pursuit, confronts d’Hubert at his country estate and demands satisfaction to be settled with dueling pistols.
-D’Hubert outwits his adversary, enabling him to spare Feraud’s life.
+Feraud, still in pursuit, confronts d'Hubert at his country estate and demands satisfaction to be settled with dueling pistols.
+D'Hubert outwits his adversary, enabling him to spare Feraud's life.
 As a condition he extracts a promise from his nemesis that they never fight again.